 After you’ve checked that Stripe is connected and test payments are enabled, click the Save Settings button.

-2. Create a Form to Test Stripe Payments
+2. Creating a Form to Test Stripe Payments

 Next, you’ll either need to create a new form or edit an existing one with WPForms.
 If you’re building a new form to use for Stripe payment testing, you might want to consider using our Billing/Order Form template.

-Once you’ve added the fields you’d like to have to your form, you’ll need to allow Stripe payments in the form by going to Payments » Stripe and select Enable Stripe Payments.
+Once you’ve added the fields you’d like to use to your form, you’ll need to allow Stripe payments in the form by going to Payments » Stripe and selecting the checkbox next to Enable Stripe payments.

 Once this is all set, don’t forget to save your form.

-4. Publish Your Form and Perform the Test
+4. Publishing Your Form and Performing the Test

-Once you have set up your form, you can test the form on the frontend of your site.
+Once you’ve set up your form, you can test payments with it on the frontend of your site.
 To do this without publishing the form to a live page, you can use the form preview option in WPForms, or create a private page or post.

-5. View Test Transactions on Your Stripe Account
+5. Viewing Test Transactions in Your Stripe Account

-Stripe does not send payment receipts in test mode so you won’t receive any Stripe payment notification automatically.
+Stripe does not send payment receipts in test mode so you won’t receive any Stripe payment notifications automatically.
 To view or send receipts manually, you can check your Stripe Dashboard.

-To begin, you’ll need to log into your Stripe account.
-After logging in, look for the menu on the left and select the Payments option.
+To begin, you’ll need to log in to your Stripe account.
+Then click on Payments in the menu at the top of the screen.

 This will show you an overview of the test payments you’ve received in your Stripe account.

-In the individual payment details page, you can see more information and options for the specific payment.
+On the individual payment details page, you can see more information and options for your specific test payment.

-Note: When you are done testing, remember to deactivate Test Mode in Stripe before allowing users to submit payment in your form.
-You can do this by going to WPForms » Settings and the Payments tab, as seen the previous step.
+When you’re done testing, remember to deactivate Test Mode in Stripe before allowing users to submit payments in your form.
+You can do this by going to WPForms » Settings » Payments, as in the previous step.

 That’s it!
-You can now test Stripe payments in the forms.
+You can now test Stripe payments in your forms.

-Next, do you want to set up automatic form notifications so you can receive submitted entries in your email?
-Then, be sure to check out our guide on how to set up form notifications emails.
+Next, do you want to set up automatic form notifications so you can receive submitted entries via email?
+Be sure to check out our guide on how to set up form notifications emails for all the details.